Isla is a soprano studying at the Royal Northern College of Music.

 An error occurred

-Isla is a twenty year old soprano originally from Edinburgh who began her musical training in a choral setting.
+Isla is a soprano originally from Edinburgh who began her musical training in a choral setting.
 She began singing with the National Youth Choirs of Scotland in 2009 which greatly broadened her musicianship, choral repertoire and concert experience.
 Isla attended the Royal Conservatoire of Scotland Junior Department for the final three years of her secondary education.
 There she studied classical guitar with Michael McGeary and singing with Margaret Izatt.
 Whilst Isla was studying at the RCS she became the Regional Winner of Rotary Young Musician of the Year for both classical guitar and singing.
 She also won the Oratorio Prize at the Edinburgh Music Festival and was highly commended in the Alex Elrick Memorial Competition.
 Isla started her undergraduate degree at the Royal Northern College of Music in 2013 and is studying with Sarah Rhodes.
 Solo operatic appearances at the RNCM include Mustardseed in Britten’s A Midsummer Nights Dream and Grace Davis in Weill’s Street Scene.
 Isla has also sung with the RNCM Opera Chorus for Holst’s Savitri and Léhar’s The Merry Widow.
 Additionally, she has participated in masterclasses with Fiona Kimm, Garth Bardsley, Lynne Dawson, Linda Richardson, Wilma McDougall, Stefan Janski and Patricia McMahon.
 A regular chamber music performer, Isla has performed a world premiere in the Bridgewater Hall with her ensemble as well as taking part in a chamber music masterclass with Alastair Hume from The King’s Singers.
 This year Isla has formed a Baroque Trio focussing on rediscovering unknown Baroque music.
 Most recently, Isla has appeared as the soprano soloist in Händel’s Messiah with the Edinburgh Incidental Orchestra.
 She has also performed the soprano solo in Fauré’s Requiem , Purcell's Ode to St. Cecilia and Elgar's The Music Makers with the Philharmonic Choir of Manchester.
 The Parish of St. Paul in Withington recently offered Isla a choral scholarship where she will appear as a guest soloist.
-In July, Isla played the role of The Apparition in Verdi's MacBeth and was also in the chorus of Tchaikovsky's Eugene Onegin with Dorset Opera.
-Upcoming roles include Governess in Britten's The Turn of the Screw with Leeds Youth Opera.
+Recently Isla played the role of The Apparition in Verdi's MacBeth and was also in the chorus of Tchaikovsky's Eugene Onegin with Dorset Opera.
+She also played the Governess in Britten's The Turn of the Screw with Leeds Youth Opera.
+Upcoming engagements include an appearance with British Youth Opera, Abingdon Summer Festival and Salford Choral Society.

 Thanks for the feedback, we really appreciate it.